awsdocs/amazon-redshift-developer-guide/doc_source/c_best-practices-compress-data-files.md

 # Compress Your Data Files<a name="c_best-practices-compress-data-files"></a>

-We strongly recommend that you individually compress your load files using gzip, lzop, or bzip2 when you have large datasets\.
+We strongly recommend that you individually compress your load files using gzip, lzop, bzip2, or Zstandard when you have large datasets\.

-Specify the GZIP, LZOP, or BZIP2 option with the COPY command\.
+Specify the GZIP, LZOP, BZIP2, or ZSTD option with the COPY command\.
 This example loads the TIME table from a pipe\-delimited lzop file\.

 ```
 copy time